21 First Date Ideas

 Mary Pritchard, PT Blogger and Author

 8. Rock climbing—doing a physically vigorous activity will make you seem more attractive to your date (and vice versa).

 9. Bowling—doing a fun activity where you can laugh a lot will show your date that you know how to have a good time.

-10. As a person with a disability which is not entirely obvious to the observer... you need to bring any "deal breakers" out of the closet right away so they can be addressed.
+10. As a person with a disability that is not entirely obvious to the observer... you need to bring any "deal-breakers" out of the closet right away so they can be addressed.
 It is better to determine if there is any incompatibility before engaging in a longer-term relationship than to find out later that something isn't going to work no matter what.

 For me, that means my date would need to be open and accommodating to dealing with my prosopagnosia in a way that allows me to interact with them with relative ease.
 Compared to others with prosopagnosia, mine is on the more severe side, so not all people with prosopagnosia will agree with me, but my point is more that that would be my deal-breaker.

 If a person isn't willing or potentially able to be accommodating to me in order to make social situations, let alone potential romantic ones, easier for me to navigate, then it is better I know that right away than waste my time, and theirs, on a relationship that won't work for either of us in the long term.

 From Vinita Mehta, Ph.D.